surister/cratedb-guide/docs/admin/troubleshooting/systables.rst

 CrateDB maintains a set of diagnostic tables in the **sys** schema.
 It currently consists of ten tables that provide an overview of the cluster state.
 If something is going wrong and you initially don't know why, they help you to analyze, identify the problem and start mitigating it.
-While there is `detailed documentation about each single table
-<https://crate.io/docs/reference/sql/system.html>`__, this guide runs you
-through the most common situations.
+While there is :ref:`detailed information about all system tables <crate-reference:system-information>`, this guide runs you through the most common situations.

 .. rubric:: Table of contents